cpriest/SnapLinksPlus/DevNotes.md

-# Next Minor Release (3.1.1)
+# Next Minor Release

- - **js-csp Update**:
-   - Write some jest tests which test the CSP functionality as-is
-   - Update js-csp and re-test
-   - Build tests into gulp task runner
-   - Setup Jest tests in Circle-CI
+ - **Tickets / Ideas**

- - **Bugs**
+   - #114
+   - Key modifiers while in drag (but not mouse moving)
    - Escape Key on https://thirteenag.github.io/wfp is not being stopped

  - **Features**
-    - Add &lt;button> as clickable type
-    - Signing of beta versions for wider testing

  - **Test, issue?**
     - Possible improvement to obscured element detection: